 Debit cards can be declined even when you have money.
 Verify you have money, use the right pin, and the card has been activated.
 Your card type may not be accepted, is expired, or may have been flagged for suspicious activity.
 Verify you have provided correct information and contact your bank if problems persist.

-I can imagine the frustration of having your debit card declined.
+I can imagine the frustration and embarrassment of having your debit card declined.
 Nothing says have a great day like trying to fill up your gas tank, but your card is declined.

 No worries though.
 Fixing your debit card is often very simple.